DavidJCobb/pokecustomemerald/include/lu/vui/README.md

 A widget-based UI framework, wherein UI widgets have simple V-tables.

 All UIs exist within a `VUIContext`, which can be thought of as an *abstract grid*.
-A UI element takes up a rectangular area of grid tiles, and the D-Pad can be used to move from one widget to any adjacent widget.
+A UI element takes up a rectangular area of grid tiles, and the D-Pad can be used to move from one widget to any directly adjacent widget.

 Widgets can optionally contain an *abstract subgrid*, with its own size and with an *abstract inner cursor*.
 If a widget contains an abstract subgrid and inner cursor, then these influence directional navigation from that widget to an adjacent widget.